Saturday, June 5, 2010

 We wandered around a bit and saw a huge library that survived WWII!
 It was one of the last buildings that the knights of Malta built.But we eventually had to leave because it was cold, windy and rainy.
 And for some reason Annika got cotton candy.
 But she did share.

 Yesterday was also very busy.
 We went to Mdina, the old capitol of Malta.
 The bus ride over there was not fun at all.
 Dad, Annika, and I had to stand up the entire ride!
-(Though near the end I found a seat but then let Annika sit in it) We had to sit for awhile when we got off the bus.
-Mom and the college students met us there.
+(T

 We then visited the catacombs.
 They were so totally awesome!
 I found some stairs that led to a place so dark that some of the students actually had to use their camera flash to see!
 It was actually kind of creepy.
 Especially when everyone was quiet.
 Even some of the students were creeped out!
 It was also very dusty down there.